olgagilmore/olgagilmore/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Throughout my career I have acquired a very diversified skill set and worked with many tools and technologies.
 I’m an eager learner and fearless adopter of new ideas.
 As an engineer, I love to use them to solve problems at hand.
-Recently I implemented a java-based testing framework for our MRY product with an innovative deployment and reporting solution.
-I also took an initiative to create several Python and Linux scripts to automate critical tests, and then developed a Spring Boot web application for uploading locomotive messages directly to our IBM MQ queues and micro-service based apps.
+Recently I implemented a java-based testing framework, took an initiative to create several Python and Linux scripts to automate critical tests, and developed a Spring Boot web application for uploading locomotive messages directly to our IBM MQ queues and micro-service based apps.

 This year I dove even deeper into expanding my technical skills and earned three Nano-degree programs from Udacity:
  - ✏ full-stack web-developer,